diffstorm/processWatchdog/README.md

 - `cmd` : Command to start the application.

 ## Example Heartbeat Message Code
-The managed processes must send a message containing their PID over UDP.
+The managed processes must send a message containing their PID with prefix `p` (Ex: `p12345`) over UDP.
 Below are example heartbeat message codes in various languages.

 ### Java
 ```java